gimlet-io/gimlet-documentation/src/pages/blog/onechart-introduction.md

 ### How to Deploy an Application With OneChart

-Since OneChart is a general purpose helm chart, users need to edit the templates and values.
+Since OneChart is a general purpose helm chart, users need to edit values, and not touch the templates.
 As you can see in the example below, the image name can be configured in an easy way.

 ![Image variables in OneChart's values.yaml](/onechart-values-yaml-image-variables.png)